msobanjo/courseware/topics/traceroute/modules/introduction/README.md

 ```
 ### Output Meaning
 Below is a table showing the meaning of the different columns of the `traceroute` commands output.
-The data in the table is taken from the 1st 3 hops of the example above.
+The data in the table is taken from the first 3 hops of the example above.

 | Hop Number | Name & IP Address | RTT1 | RTT2 | RTT3 |
 |------------|-------------------|------|------|------|